-- Use only the specified fuel listed. - Avoid running out of fuel. - Do not turn off the ignition while your vehicle is moving, especially at high speeds. - Have the items listed in your scheduled maintenance guide performed according to the specified schedule.
+- Use only unleaded fuel (or E85, if equipped with the 3.0L FFV V6 engine). - Avoid running out of fuel. - Do not turn off the ignition while your vehicle is moving, especially at high speeds. - Have the items listed in your scheduled maintenance guide performed according to the specified schedule.